MilkyVic/Vietnamese-Sign-Language-Recognition/README.md

     - MediaPipe
     - OpenCV
     - Node.js and npm
+    - FFmpeg (required to generate poster thumbnails for videos)
 - **Hardware**:
     - Webcam (required for webcam recognition)
     - GPU (recommended for model training)